Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 #E5E500

-Purple represents trust, professionalism, and calmness.
-Yellow symbolizes happiness, warmth, and energy.
+Purple represents trust, professionalism, and calm; yellow symbolizes happiness, warmth, and energy.

 Typography

-I conducted remote usability testing with 15 participants to evaluate the website redesign, focusing on the booking experience and overall visual design.
+I ran remote usability testing with 15 participants, focusing on the booking experience and the overall visual design.

 87%